kabachook/k8s-security/MUST.md

 Expose Ingress or load balancer instead of `NodePort`.

+Even though all components has TLS authentication, a sudden vulnerability can cost you a cluster.

 ## 2. Use RBAC

 Create new ServiceAccount for every component which requires querying API.

 Limit allowed verbs and resources.
-Use principle of least privillege.
+Use principle of least privilege.

 ## 3. Use network policies